PDS Logo, the Tree of Life

 • Pulling away or clinging tighter when emotions rise

-Without skills, this stage can feel overwhelming.
-With awareness, it becomes a bridge, not a breaking point.
+Without awareness, this stage can feel overwhelming.
+With the right skills, it becomes a bridge, not a breaking point.

 How the Honeymoon Stage Prepares You for the Power Struggle Stage

-The closeness built during the honeymoon stage is what helps couples survive the Power Struggle stage.
-That early bonding:
+The emotional closeness built during the honeymoon stage is what helps most couples survive the Power Struggle stage.
+That early bond creates emotional goodwill, makes repair feel possible, and helps both partners want to understand each other when things get hard.

 The honeymoon stage is beautiful, and temporary by design.